dvsara/Simple-CRUD-System/README.md

 # CRUD system in PHP and MySQL

 This is a simple CRUD (Create, Read, Update, Delete) system in PHP and MySQL for managing a "Task" application.
+Written in english and italian.

 ## Description